-The SPDX standard helps facilitate compliance with free and open source software licenses by standardizing the way license information is shared across the software supply chain.
-SPDX reduces redundant work by providing a common format for companies and communities to share important data about software licenses and copyrights, thereby streamlining and improving compliance.
+SPDX reduces redundant work by providing a common format for companies and communities to share important data about software licenses, copyrights, and security references, thereby streamlining and improving compliance.

 The SPDX specification is developed by the SPDX workgroup, which is hosted by The Linux Foundation.
 The grass-roots effort includes representatives from more than 20 organizations—software, systems and tool vendors, foundations and systems integrators—all committed to creating a standard for software package data exchange formats.

 Develop and promote adoption of a specification to enable any party in a software supply chain, from the original author to the final end user, to accurately communicate the licensing information for any piece of copyrightable material that such party may create, alter, combine, pass on, or receive, and to make such information available in a consistent, understandable, and re-usable fashion, with the aim of facilitating license and other policy compliance.

 The vision of SPDX is achieve license compliance with minimal cost across the supply chain.
 Ideally, upstream component developers begin the process by supplying SPDX files as part of their downloads.
 Users of those components therefore have a starting point for the SPDX files they create for their "customers," and so on.
 If everything is working properly, the provenance of each piece of code is researched and documented only once during its journey through a supply chain, and that information is passed on in parallel with the code in the SPDX format.